 - Fire Safety.
 Fire walls or nonflammable construction materials should be used where homes are built close to one another to prevent blazes from spreading easily.Security against Intruders.
 Placement of landscaping, fences, and new construction should maximize visibility for Police patrols.

 - Eyes on the Street.
 Architectural features should be incorporated to facilitate neighborliness and make it easier for neighbors to look out for one another.
-Examples: lighting, street window, front porches.
+Examples: lighting, street window with warranty from the glass repair services washington dc services, front porches.

 Subdued Parking.
 Provide sufficient off-street parking.

 - Pedestrian Safety.
 Planting would not overhang the street where branches may impede pedestrians, bicyclists or drivers.